Plastic handcuffs

-Plastic handcuffs (also called PlastiCuffs or FlexiCuffs, zip cuffs, flex cuffs or Double Cuffs) are a form of physical restraint for the hands, using plastic straps.
+Plastic handcuffs (also called PlastiCuffs, FlexiCuffs, zip cuffs, flex cuffs or Double Cuffs) are a form of physical restraint for the hands made of plastic straps.
 They function as handcuffs but are cheaper and easier to carry than metal handcuffs, and they cannot be reused.
 The device was first introduced in 1965.

 Types

-A traditional form of plastic handcuffs are cable ties, with either two interlocking straps, or a single cable tie around both wrists.
+A traditional form of plastic handcuffs are cable ties, consisting of two interlocking straps or a single cable tie around both wrists.
 More recently, plastics-manufacturing companies have started to produce special devices comprising two interconnected straps as one item.
 These are generally injection moulded nylon items, selling for tens of cents each.
-Various innovations on the plastic handcuff theme have been developed, including models which can be released using a regular handcuff key, and extremely lightweight restraints made from nylon cord, using a plastic device to hold the cord tight.
+Various types of plastic handcuffs have been developed, including models which can be released using a regular handcuff key, and extremely lightweight restraints made from nylon cord which use a plastic device to hold the cord tight.

 Advantages

-The low cost and light weight of plastic handcuffs has made them popular with police and military forces when they anticipate a large number of arrests, as in riot control or demonstrations.
+The low cost and light weight of plastic handcuffs has made them popular with policemen and military forces when they anticipate a large number of arrests, as in riot control or demonstrations.
 An advantage of disposable restraints is avoidance of transmission of communicable disease; metal handcuffs can spread disease through reuse (from blood or other bodily fluids that may not have been cleaned off the cuffs), but disposable restraints do not need to be used on multiple subjects.